+62 877 0011 9888

 How I Got Into Brown University

-Brown University’s popular “A Day on College Hill” program is coming back for the first time since 2019.
-Admitted Class of 2026 students can visit the Brown campus and learn what life is like for Brown undergraduates.
-Students who attend this event stay overnight in the residence halls and participate in a full 3-day program that includes class visits, panels and lectures, performances, and social events.
+Brown University’s popular “A Day on College Hill” program is returning for the first time since 2019.
+Admitted students can visit the Brown campus and learn what life is like for Brown undergraduates.
+Students who attend this event stay overnight in the residence halls and participate in three full days of orientation programming that include class visits, panels and lectures, performances, and social events.

-For those who can’t attend, Brown still offers virtual programming that gives admitted students a chance to interact and attend events live online and learn about the Brown community.
+For those who can’t attend, Brown still offers virtual experiences that allow admitted students to engage remotely and attend events online in real time in order to learn about the Brown community.

 Big Questions Ep.
 20: Brown University

-According to US News, Brown ranks #14 in the United States.
-As the number of students applying to top universities increases, especially test-optional schools, the harder it will be to get into universities like Brown.
+According to US News, Brown ranks #13 in the United States.
+As the number of applicants increases each year at top universities, especially the test-optional schools, the harder it will be to get into universities like Brown.

-Crimson Education helps thousands of students gain admission to their dream schools.
-Despite enormous applicant pools and low acceptance rates at top universities, Crimson’s acceptance numbers are increasing!
+But there are ways to get an edge.
+In fact, at Crimson Education that’s what we do — we partner with thousands of students each year, helping them gain admission to their dream schools.
+Did you know that while applicant pools get larger and acceptance rates at top schools grow more competitive, Crimson’s acceptance numbers are actually increasing!

-More than 489 Crimson students have been admitted to the Ivy League!
-Here is a breakdown of Crimson’s Class of 2026 acceptance numbers.
+More than 600 Crimson students have been admitted to the Ivy League!
+Here’s a breakdown of Crimson’s Class of 2026 acceptance numbers:

 Congratulations, Students!
 From Crimson Strategists